splanck/vc/docs/building.md

 The multiarch directory is determined at build time using `cc -print-multiarch` and defaults to `x86_64-linux-gnu` when detection fails.
 The GCC internal include directory reported by `cc -print-file-name=include` is also added so headers like `stddef.h` resolve correctly.
+The Makefile removes the trailing newline from this path using `tr -d '\n'` to ensure `src/preproc_path.c` receives a clean directory string without whitespace.

 `vc` can generate either 32-bit or 64-bit x86 assembly.
 Use the `--x86-64` flag when invoking the compiler to enable 64-bit output.
 The